innerlee/Shell.jl/README.md

 ### Notes

 * Change default shell by calling `useshell("powershell")`.
-* In Windows, the code page would be changed to 65001 after running.
+* In Windows, the code page may be changed to 65001 after running.